SparseLinearAlgebra/spbla/docs/joss/paper.md

 with number of bindings for other programming languages, such `pygraphblas` [@pygraphblas] for Python programming.

-GPGPU utilization for data analysis and for linear algebra operations is a promising way to high-performance data analysis because GPGPU is much more powerful in parallel data processing.
+GPGPU's utilization for data analysis and for linear algebra operations is a promising way to high-performance data analysis because GPGPU is much more powerful in parallel data processing.
 However, GPGPU programming is still challenging.
-Best to our knowledge, the is no complete GraphBLAS API implementation for GPGPU computations, except `GraphBLAST` [@yang2019graphblast], which is currently in the active development.
+Best to our knowledge, there is no complete GraphBLAS API implementation for GPGPU computations, except `GraphBLAST` [@yang2019graphblast], which is currently in the active development.
 Some work is also done to move SuiteSparse forward GPGPU computations.
 OpenCL and portability?